Lightning is a great tool for us that also works great in combination with Enterprise PDM. Placing fasteners is a piece of cake now.

 We built the first version of Lightning from home during the first lockdown of 2020.
 After that, we made Lightning freely available for a beta period.
 We received amazing feedback and released six updates with improvements.

-We have ended the beta period in February of 2021 and added Lighting to our webshop.
+We took Lightning out of beta in February of 2021 and added the product to our webshop.
 We kept prices low so that every frustrated SOLIDWORKS user can upgrade their fastener experience.

 If you still have any feedback, please let us know!
 We built a feedback form right into the product.
 Or email us at [email protected].